star-insure/interview-todo-list/README.md

 - An empty MySQL or SQLite database named "my_todos", adjust `.env` accordingly

 ## Getting started
 To begin, create a fork of this repository [here](https://github.com/star-insure/interview-todo-list/fork).
 You can then follow the instructions below to set up the project.
+It is suggested that you keep your fork a **private** repository.

 ## Installation
 Create an environment file, and populate it according to your local setup: